 Clamato Juice is an AWESOME electrolyte balancer I found while traveling as it helps stop the queasy and/or dehydrated feeling and works in 15-20 minutes

-because these are 'food/beverages' they are safe for everyone usually, but check with your pharmacist if you are concerned, especially if you have sugar issues
+because these are 'food/beverages' and not medications, they are safe for everyone usually, but check with your pharmacist if you are concerned, especially if you have sugar issues

-stay away from milk and all dairy products if you have a cold as milk creates mucus so you will MAKE yourself blow your nose and cough even more
+stay away from milk and all dairy products if you have a cold or the flu, as milk products create mucus, so you will MAKE yourself blow your nose and cough even more

-take vitamin C and vitamin D, eat a ripe banana a day to keep your tummy moving 'regularly'
+take vitamin C and vitamin D, eat a ripe banana a day to keep your bowels moving 'regularly'

-if you can't/don't want to do any other exercise, walking is very good for you as it gets you doing SOMETHING; which is ALWAYS better than NOTHING! ;)
+if you can't/don't want to do any exercise, walking is very good for you as it gets you doing SOMETHING; which is ALWAYS better than NOTHING! try walking to upbeat, positive or fast beat music to keep a steady pace and feel happier while you walk too ;)

-watch some 'snort coffee out your nose' comedy to get a great workout for your lungs, heart, circulation, brain, emotions and general health and well being
+watch some 'snort coffee out your nose' comedy on youtube to get a great workout for your lungs, heart, circulation, brain, emotions and general health and well being

-use Tiger Balm or Vicks and rub it over your back, shoulders, neck, temples, throat, sinuses and swipe the last of what's on your fingers across your nose so it opens up your breathing and you will feel SO much better in about 5 minutes
+use Tiger Balm or Vicks and rub it over your back, shoulders, neck, temples, throat, sinuses and swipe the last of what's on your fingers across your nose so it open's up your breathing and you will feel SO much better in about 3 minutes

-cover up after this also or it just gets clammy and will make you feel worse instead
+cover up those areas after or it gets clammy and could make you feel worse instead

-Tiger Balm works AWESOMELY on arthritis, mosquito bites, sore muscles, even headaches, etc as well and is cheapest at Walmart in the pharmacy section near the other pain relievers
+Tiger Balm works AWESOMELY on arthritis, mosquito bites, sore muscles, even headaches, etc as well and is cheapest at Walmart in Canada in the pharmacy section near the other pain relievers (in small jars $7.00CAD and larger disc containers $14.00CAD)

-make sure to get the white, non-staining kind or it will stain your clothes and sheets like the red clay/mud of Georgia when you hit the beach with your bathing suit for the first time like a true tourist and it looks like 'rust 'for evermore! ;)
+make sure to get the white, non-staining, extra strength kind or it will stain your clothes and sheets like the "red clay/mud of Georgia when you hit the beach with your white bathing suit for the first time like a true tourist", and it'll look like 'rust 'on the fabric for evermore! ;)

-boil some water in a pot on the stove if need be to get some moisture in the air of your home as winter tends to dry out even the air and it will suck the moisture from you instead I swear
+boil some water in a pot on the stove to add some moisture into the air of your home as winter tends to dry out the inside air and can suck the moisture from you too I swear haha

-just be careful of your windows as you don't want TOO much moisture to cause a problem in the winter with freezing temps outside either
+just be careful of your windows and pipes as you don't want TOO much moisture to cause a problem in the winter with freezing temps outside either

 some people leave pots of water sitting out on top of the heat source as opposed to humidifiers in the winter - it depends on if you have pets, kids, your area of the world, and all the other factors that make YOUR space unique so find what works